Could 90-Minute Therapy Sessions Be a Better Fit for You?

 Many people describe leaving longer sessions feeling steadier and clearer—less stirred up, less rushed, and more integrated.

-For clients who are already functioning well in their daily lives, this kind of pacing can feel especially supportive.
-It supports the shift from stability to flourishing, and towards integration.
+For clients who are already functioning well in their daily lives, this kind of pacing can feel especially supportive—supporting not just stability, but continued growth and integration.

 It’s important to name fit clearly (because clarity is kindness).